corlou/portfolio-2021-revamp-netlify/content/works/litepages.md

 <br>
 <br>
 <p>
     We also decided to migrate our WordPress site over to Vue as well.
 Make everything in the same environment for ease of maintenance and better overall user experience.
-Plus, we wanted to build some custom features that WordPress was having difficulty in adding.
+Plus, we wanted to build some custom features that WordPress was having difficulty in implementing.
 </p>
 <div class="container">
     <div class="row"> <!-- Second Row -->